-Revenue from functions, catering, beverages, and merchandise is recognised when the significant risks and rewards of ownership have passed to the buyer and can be reliably measured.
+Revenue from functions, catering, and beverages is recognised when the significant risks and rewards of ownership have passed to the buyer and can be reliably measured.
 Risks and rewards are considered passed to the buyer when goods have been delivered to the customer.